dirtsimple/postmark/README.md

 * `$postinfo->set_meta($key, $val)` -- does an `update_post_meta`, setting `$key` to `$val`.  `$key` can be a string or an array: if it's an array, it's treated as a path to a subitem within the meta field, working much like a key path for the wp-cli `wp post meta patch insert` command, except that parent arrays are automatically created.
 * `$postinfo->delete_meta($key)` -- deletes the specified meta key, or if `$key` is an array, it's treated as a path to a sub-item to delete within the meta field, like a key path for the wp-cli `wp post meta patch delete` command.

-The following actions run during the sync process, in the following order:
+The following actions run during the sync process (for posts, not options), in the following order:

 #### postmark_before_sync